 - Trangia 25 Fuel Cook Set (1 litre alcohol) backup cooking stoves due to low air at altitude.

 - Canon EOS 250D Camera (Include 1 X Zoom Lens & 1 X Telephoto Lens, 2 X spare fully charged batteries)

 - Poweradd 20000 Power bank Charger ( 4 X Full charge for my mobile phone)

 - 1 X Mini Tripod ( for selfies).

-I also carry a windup LED Torch & High power headlight with spare batteries, 2 X Jet Flame Lights, Personal First Aid Kit, Small Celestron 8X40 Compact Binoculars, Water Purification Straw.
+I also carry a windup LED Torch & High power headlight with spare batteries, 2 X Jet Flame Lighters, Personal First Aid Kit, Small Celestron 8X40 Compact Binoculars, Water Purification Straw.

 Choosing what clothes to take is important.

 For clothing I have always tried to keep to the minimum, and depending on your preferences, I wear light breathable tops & trousers.

 - North Face Fleece